monking/punch/README.md

 		   (see -p).

     BUGS
 	   If a block of time crosses midnight, it is counted in the day in which it begins, rather than being divided at midnight.

+	   If the last entry in the logs is not "clocking out", then sums which end with that entry will be capped at the end of the period specified.
+E.G.
+	   Summing with the -k option will treat the task as ending at the current time, while using the -h option will treat it as ending at midnight.

 Notes / Caveats
 ---------------